cysouw/graphicalgrammar/text/other.md

 ### Beckman (1904) *Svensk Språklära* {#sec:beckman1904}

+Karl Frederik *Natanael* Beckman (1868-1946) was a high school teacher and later professor of Scandinavian languages at Gothenburg University.
+More biographical details are available in Friesen [@friesen1922].
+Beckman wrote many different analyses of Swedish, both synchronically and diachronically.
+His *Svensk språklära för den högre elementarundervisningen* [@beckman1904] has been widely used and remained in print at least until a 9th edition in the 1960s.
+He also prepared two reduced versions of this work, namely the *Svensk språklära för elementarundervisningen* [@beckman1908] and the *Svensk språklära för folkskolan* [@beckman1912].
+These do not seem to add anything new and they will not further be discussed here.

-Karl Frederik *Natanael* Beckman (1868-1946) professor of Scandinavian languages at Gothenburg University [@beckman1904: 194-198, 202, 219]
+[@beckman1904: 194-198, 202, 219]

-biographical details in [@friesen1922]
+biographical details in

 cites Kern and Lindwall (p.
 273)